cdli-gh/cdli-gh.github.io/pages/guide/editing_brat_configs.md

 ***When attempting to do the same with events and attributes, using `<TOKEN>=<ENTITY>` did not work, however this could be a coding error on my part.
 According to the [brat guide](http://brat.nlplab.org/configuration.html#additional-details), custom macros should work across the board.

-Events are defined like entities but with the possibility of linking additional entities (or events) to that event in the format `ROLE:TYPE`, where `ROLE` can be freely defined:
+Events are defined like entities but with the possibility of linking additional entities (or events) to that event in the format `EVENT ROLE:TYPE`, where `ROLE` can be freely defined:

 ```
 [events]
-#to tag a sale and identify the participants
+#to tag an event with a single role
+Published_a_tablet Scholar:<ENTITY>

+#to tag an event with multiple roles
 Sale Buyer:<ENTITY>, Seller:<ENTITY>

-#to tag an event with a single participant
-Published_a_tablet Scholar:<ENTITY>
 ```

 After tagging the event, dragging from the event label to an entity label will allow the user to specify the relevant participants within the event